lakoske/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 (Don't forget save your original files)

 There are two versions of script:
-1. 3 rows for scenes, one row for solo and last one row for mute buttons
+1. 3 rows for scenes, one row for solo and last one for mute buttons
 2. 5 rows for scenes without mute/solo buttons as well as in the original version from Akai By default, the first version will work.
 If you need the second (5 scenes) - rename the file APC_Key_25.py from repository to new name like APC_Key_25_3row.py and then rename APC_Key_25_5rows.py to APC_Key_25.py